maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 [normal subgroups and quotient groups][NormalAndQuotientGroups], [class equation of a group][ClassEquation] and related concepts of [centralizers and normalizers][CentralizerAndNormalizer] and even more topics...
-All mentioned topics are very interesting and useful.
+All the mentioned topics are very interesting and useful.
-However, in the following I will focus more on the concept of [cyclic groups][CyclicGroups] since cyclic groups are the essential part of the cryptosystems described later.
+However, in the following, I will focus more on the concept of [cyclic groups][CyclicGroups] since cyclic groups are the essential part of the cryptosystems described later.

 > A cyclic group is a group that can be generated by a single element X (the group generator).